Content management product guide¶

 2. Define permissions

-Although this step is not directly related to content management, it is a good time to set up user roles and permissions, which users would need to work with content.
+Although this step isn't directly related to content management, it's a good time to set up user roles and permissions, which users would need to work with content.

 3. Author content